SmarterLanguage

 Babbel teaches languages through bite-sized lessons.
 They take around 5-15 minutes to complete.
 And all the audio in Babbel is recorded by native speakers, which we think goes a long way in helping you learn clear pronunciation.

-Smarter Language Review of Babbel
+The Smarter Language Review of Fluenz

 The Smarter Language Review of LanguagePod101